 “I took one economics class and suddenly the world made a lot more sense,” he says.

-He feels Oxy prepared him well for graduate school, and he still remembers favorite professors such as Jim Halstead and Robbie Moore in economics, Larry Caldwell and Jane Jaquette in political science, and general counsel Howell Ellerman ’81.
+He feels Oxy prepared him well for graduate school, and he still remembers favorite professors such as Jim Halstead and Robby Moore in economics, Larry Caldwell and Jane Jaquette in political science, and general counsel Howell Ellerman ’81.
 “These are people that were very important to my mental model—how I think about the world.”

 To him, the value of a liberal arts education is that it offers young people a structured model of thought to consider the world and helps them question what they believe and why.